ccoenraets/salesforce-lightning-tutorial/index.md

 layout: home
 title: Salesforce Developer Workshop
 ---
-In this tutorial, you use the Lightning Components to build a an application called QuickContacts.
+In this tutorial, you use the Lightning Components to build an application called QuickContacts.
 The application provides quick access to your Salesforce Contacts.
-It is build as one Lightning Application and three Lightning Components: SearchBar, ContactList, and ContactDetails.
+The Lightning Application uses three Lightning Components: SearchBar, ContactList, and ContactDetails.
+These components communicate using Lightning events.

 <img src="images/app-map.png" style="border:none;"/>